In the world of cybersecurity, subdomain takeover is a big threat. This sneaky attack can cause serious problems for businesses and people.

 Real-World Examples of Subdomain Attacks

 Subdomain attacks have hit big companies, showing serious security issues.
-In 2020, researchers found many Microsoft subdomains that could be taken over.
+In 2020, researchers discovered that many Microsoft subdomains were vulnerable to takeover.
 This showed that even tech giants face subdomain vulnerability problems.

 Tesla had a problem when attackers took over a subdomain linked to an unused AWS bucket.
 They used it to host a cryptocurrency scam.
 This shows how domain hijacking can hurt a company’s reputation and its customers.

-UNICEF was hit by a subdomain attack that spread malware.
-This case showed how old DNS records can be used by hackers.
+A subdomain attack hit UNICEF and spread malware.
+This case showed how hackers can use old DNS records.
 The attackers used an outdated service to spread malware.

 In 2016, a hacker got into a fundraising site for Donald Trump’s campaign.
 They changed the site’s pages, damaging Trump’s image.
 This shows how subdomain attacks can cause big problems, not just money losses.